v1s1t0r999/getAir2U/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: Create a Bug Report to help us improve
+about: Create a Bug Report to help us improve
 Tags: Bug problem
 ---
 ##